ailenus/java-notes/readme.md

 - `boolean isEmpty()`
 - `boolean isPresent()`
 - `T get()`
   - throws `NoSuchElementException` if empty
-    - for primitive types `int getAsInt()`, `long getAsLong()`, and `double getAsDouble()`
+  - for primitive types — `int getAsInt()`, `long getAsLong()`, and `double getAsDouble()`
 - `void ifPresent(Consumer<? super T> action)`
   - does nothing if empty
 - `void ifPresentOrElse(Consumer<? super T> action, Runnable emptyAction)`
   - performs `emptyAction` if empty
 - `T orElse(T other)`
   - returns `other` if empty
 - `T orElseGet(Supplier<? extends T> supplier)`
   - returns `supplier` result if empty

 ### Stream Pipelines

-- a stream pipeline consists of operations that run on a stream to produce a result
+- consists of operations that run on stream to produce result
-- three parts
-    - source, intermediate operations, terminal operation
+- 3 parts — source, intermediate operations, and terminal operation
   - terminal operation required to start the process (lazy evaluation)
-    - a stream can only be used once, no longer usable after a terminal operation
+  - each stream only used once, no longer usable after terminal operation

 ### Creating Streams